stephengold/SkyControl/README.md

   + using Bash or Zsh: `export JAVA_HOME="` *path to installation* `"`
   + using Windows Command Prompt: `set JAVA_HOME="` *path to installation* `"`
   + using PowerShell: `$env:JAVA_HOME = '` *path to installation* `'`
-3. Download and extract the Wes source code from GitHub:
+3. Download and extract the SkyControl source code from GitHub:
   + using Git:
     + `git clone https://github.com/stephengold/SkyControl.git`
     + `cd SkyControl`